lunarc/lunarc_docs/docs/batch_system.md

 nodes.
 The concept is known as a **task-farm**.
 The individual job are known as **job-steps**.

-The following is an example processing 200 such jobs using 40 cores from two nodes.
+The following is an example processing 200 such jobs using 20 cores from one node.
 The scripting use two scripts, the master script and the worker script.
 The master script requests the resources (number of cores, job time, ...) and then registers 200 copies of the worker script with SLURM using the command srun.
 The worker script is a modification